memsql/memsql-perf-tools/README.md

 * `futexes.py` - traces futex syscalls' latencies.
 Can filter on process and query plan ID.
 Note that when filtering it tends to hang after a few seconds.
   Not sure why.
+* `partition.py` - Traces the probes for all the low-level commands in the clustering / partition sharding code.
+Make sure you point it at the exact binary from which the node you want to trace was launched.
+See the help for this tool, or [the MemSQL BPF doc's](docs/02_bpf.md) debugging section for more info.

 Scripts that don't work:

-* `partition.py` - Does not work, not sure why.
-Traces the probes for all the low-level commands in the clustering / partition sharding code.
 * `query_bio.py` - Derived from the bcc `biosnoop` utility, but augmented to support filtering based on query.
 * `query_tsa.py` - A script for thread-state analysis.
 For some